Department of Teaching and Learning

 USD Department of Learning and Teaching

 Dr. Sarina Chugani Molina currently serves as coordinator of the M.Ed. in TESOL, Literacy, & Culture program and faculty in the Department of Learning and Teaching at the University of San Diego.
 She has designed and developed online and onsite TESOL programs for both local and international audiences.
 Dr. Molina conducts teacher training in local and international contexts.
-Last summer, she conducted two teacher training sessions for over 160 teachers in China and Thailand.

 Some of her recent publications include: